dmccreary/stem-robots/docs/setup/10-base-kit-assembly.md

 ![](../img/maker-pi-rp2040-tof-robot.jpg)

-Bottom View of robot with the batteries mounted on the bottom.
+Bottom view of the robot with the batteries mounted on the bottom.
 ![](../img/maker-pi-rp2040-robot-bottom.jpg)

 In this version of the kit, the wires are pre-soldered onto the motors.